 Little boy running in dress clothes ahead of his dog

-8 ways to help prevent accidents at home
+8 ways to help prevent home accidents

 Did you know that the common phrase, “Accidents happen,” is actually part of a Charles Dickens quote?
 Yep, in the early 19th century, Charles Dickens wrote, “Accidents will happen in the best regulated families.”
+Nearly 170 years later, these words are still true.
+Home accidents happen -but many of them simply don’t have to!

-The prevalence of accidents
+The prevalence of home accidents

 Accidental injuries are the fourth leading cause of death in the U.S., exceeded only by heart disease, cancer and chronic lower respiratory diseases.
 Nonfatal injuries impact millions of Americans.
 In just one year, 40.6 million people—about 1-in-8—seek medical attention for accidental injuries.1 The total economic impact of unintentional injuries is estimated at $886.4 billion a year—about $7,100 per U.S. household.1